yeraydiazdiaz/yeray.dev/_drafts/2021-08-29-10-things-i-love-and-miss-in-elixir-from-python.md

 ## Miss: Simple releases

-In Python shipping to production is fairly straghtforward: you make sure your target platform is running the version Python you want, you install the dependencies, copy the code, and run it.
+In Python shipping to production is fairly straightforward: you make sure your target platform is running the version Python you want, you install the dependencies, copy the code, and run it.
 You may add a virtual environment or wrap everything in a Docker container but that's basically it.

 In Elixir things get complicated.
 You _can_ use Docker, but if you can't or don't want to[^2], you need to make a "release".
-Which is basically a tarball of the Erlang VM along with your compiled code that can be ran "anywhere".
+Which is basically a tarball of the Erlang VM along with your compiled code that can be executed.

-This sounds simple, but it's actually quite hard to set up correctly, because it turns out you cannot build a release for, say, Ubuntu, on a Mac, you need an Ubuntu VM or Docker to build the release.
+This sounds simple enough, but it's actually quite hard to set up correctly, because it turns out you cannot build a release for, say, Ubuntu, on a Mac, you need an Ubuntu VM or Docker to build the release.
 This means you need to write a fairly complex Dockerfile that is not meant for running the code but to create the release and write it out to disk.
 Finally, you need to copy this to the target machine and run it there.

 That being said, there are services like [Heroku](https://elixir-lang.org/blog/2020/09/24/paas-with-elixir-at-Heroku/) or [Gigalixir](https://www.gigalixir.com/) that will make this process much easier, but there's quite a contrast with Python when you want a DIY approach.